Track mileage automatically

 • Religious leader clothing

-If you’re unsure of whether or not your items are deductible, consult a tax professional with small business experience.
+If you’re unsure whether your items are deductible, consult a tax professional with relevant small business experience.

-Example: If you’re a freelance personal trainer or fashion influencer, who must wear certain clothing as part of the job, those gym clothes or high fashion outfits could be worn elsewhere.
+Example: If you’re a freelance personal trainer or a fashion influencer who must wear certain clothing as part of the job, those gym clothes or high fashion outfits could be worn elsewhere.
 Consequently, they don’t count as an eligible tax deduction.

 Is dry cleaning tax deductible?

-Dry cleaning your work clothes is tax deductible – but only if you’re on a business trip.
+Dry cleaning your work clothes is tax deductible, but only if you’re on a business trip.
 The service needs to be performed while you’re away from home.
-In other words, you can’t deduct dry cleaning costs when you get back from a trip.
+In other words, you can’t deduct dry cleaning costs when you return from a trip.

 Baggage shipping costs